splorp/npds-tracker-server/readme.md

 ```
 Specifies the path and name of the HTML template.

-Refer to the [Page Template Tag Syntax](#page-template-tag-syntax) section for tag usage.
+Refer to the [Page Template Tag Syntax](#page-template-tag-syntax) section for usage.

 #### cssTemplate